tlbdrgs/html-css-bmw-m3-g80/README.md

 - Gallery grid repositions 7th image to reduce rows on mobile
 - Engine cards stack vertically on smaller screens
 - Design section switches to single column on tablets
-- Footer adapts from 3 columns to single column

 ## 🎨 Customization